VinamraSaurav/fed-kiit-website-project/README.md

 # FED-KIIT-WEBSITE - Recruitment Task
 This is the README file for the FED-KIIT-WEBSITE recruitment task.
-This document provides an overview of the project, requirements, and steps to get started.
+This document provides an overview of the project and steps to get started.

 ## Project Overview: